-If you are worried about any symptoms after your injection you can contact the nursing team.
+If you are worried about any symptoms after your injection you can contact the Spinal Nurse Specialist Team.

 Remember it is common to experience temporary increase in symptoms in the buttock and leg after the injection and you should manage this by taking pain relief as prescribed by your GP and adjusting your activities.